‘Jersey Shore’ Star’s Ex Is ‘Cool’ With Her New Boyfriend After Marriage Breakup

 After a photo of Farley and Mathews appeared in the media, Lippolis and Farley had a messy split.

 Mathews and Farley then began dating and they openly displayed their love for one another on the show and in the media.
-Mathews would propose to the reality star two years later with a 7.5-carat diamond ring reported People Magazine.
+Mathews would propose to the reality star two years later with a 7.5-carat diamond ring, reported People Magazine.

 A year and a half after the couple got engaged, they welcomed their first child together, daughter Meilani Alexandra.
 During their October 2015 wedding, the couple announced they were pregnant with their second child, a son they would name Greyson.